ludismarvel/mygit/readme.txt

 deleted this line..

-now i know how to create a branch, and its quick
+now i know how to create a branch, its simple AND its quick